yaminichenna/devops_eks_ci_cd/README.md

-# DevOps EKS Platform (Production-Style CI/CD on AWS)
+# Production-Style DevOps Platform on AWS (EKS + Terraform + GitHub Actions)

-## Overview
+## Project Overview

-This project demonstrates a complete end-to-end DevOps platform built on AWS using Infrastructure as Code, Kubernetes, and GitHub Actions.
+This project demonstrates a production-oriented DevOps platform built on AWS using Infrastructure as Code and Kubernetes best practices.

-The system provisions production-ready infrastructure with Terraform, builds and scans container images, and deploys versioned applications to Amazon EKS using Helm and a multi-stage CI/CD pipeline.
+The platform provisions infrastructure using Terraform, builds and scans container images, and deploys applications to Amazon EKS using Helm through a gated multi-stage GitHub Actions pipeline.

 This project focuses on:

-- Reproducible infrastructure
+- Reproducible infrastructure provisioning
-- Secure authentication (OIDC, no static AWS keys)
+- Secure authentication using OIDC (no static AWS credentials)
-- Deterministic deployments (commit-based image tagging)
+- Deterministic deployments using commit-based image tagging
-- Environment separation
+- Multi-environment promotion (staging → production)
-- Production-oriented Kubernetes configuration
+- Production deployment controls

 ---